HPD Violations for NYC.

-- A complaint sent by a tenant or neighbor, alleging violation of safety and living standards; Is what triggers any action that gets taken against, any property.
+- A complaint sent by a tenant or neighbor, alleging violation of safety and living standards; Is what triggers any action that gets taken against, any property, as a result.

 - This violation stands until such a time the property owner rectifies the problems raised.

 Demolition of a building or structure involves dismantling, clearing, recycling, salvaging and other processes that make use of specialized equipment such as cranes, explosives, loaders, tractors and even wrecking balls.
 Useful articles: Lead Paint Removal.
 Complaints, Tips, and Lead Violations.

 Interior demolition involves demolishing not the entire structure but just spaces within a structure to prepare it for reuse or upgrade the space which was brought down.
 Interior demolition ranges from ceiling removal, removal and change of flooring to even selective structural removal; And finally, rebuild.

 Upon receiving and verifying the complaint of a violation, a Notice of Violation (NOV) is served; By the Department of Housing and Development, on the owner.
 So, the owner is given a time period within which to fix all the problems.

 Once all corrections are done by professionals, the owner is expected to send a correction notice to the HPD to certify that the property is back in order.
 On failing to make all corrections within the given deadline, probably penalties ranging from fines to imprisonment may follow.
 Just as its seen in criminal cases, likewise the penalties incurred depends on the severity of the violation issued.

 Almost every year, the housing preservation and maintenance department receives complaints; From tenants complaining of different issues, regarding their dwelling units.
 Operating at a 24/7 time frame, most 60 percent of calls out of 100 percent received, are from tenants; Who are mostly concerned with their dwelling unit not receiving the adequate amount, or temperature of hot water.